Creative translation workshops: schools

 Creative translation workshops: adults

-Ruth offers literary translation workshops, exploring the craft and practice of translating prose and poetry, including writing for children and young adults.
-Ruth also run practical workshops helping graduates and emerging translators develop their business and networking skills.
+I offer literary translation workshops, exploring the craft and practice of translating prose and poetry, including writing for children and young adults.
+I also run practical workshops helping graduates and emerging translators develop their business and networking skills.

-- Bristol Translates, 2022: 2-hour workshop on translating for children
+- Bristol Translates, 2022: I gave a 2-hour workshop on translating for children

 - University College London, 2021: translation workshop in the German department